Porges/ways-to-play/src/games/thothit/thothit.md

 ### Sid Sackson’s description

-{% a sid-sackson %} describes the game in @CardGamesAroundTheWorld [p.
+[Sid Sackson](articles/people/sid-sackson.md) describes the game in @CardGamesAroundTheWorld [p.
 11–2].
 However, he misses the second part of the player’s turn (turning a card from the stock).

 The rules are given in terms of standard playing cards: from two decks, take the <Cards>shdA–9</Cards> and <Cards>cJQK</Cards>, giving 60 cards.
 The <Cards>AJQK</Cards> cards are all considered to be <Cards>1</Cards> and thus match.